jozefg/JonPRL/doc/internals.md

 representation avoids using *all* globally unique identifiers so it's not super inefficient.

-We further use an utility module to get `subst`, `subst1`, and several other convenient operators across terms for free.
+We further use an utility module to get `subst`, `freeVariables`, and several other convenient operators across terms for free.
 You should read the signatures in sml-abt for a full listing.

 Aside from these three main data types, there are a few more structures in `syntax/` to be aware of.